The top 10 skills every digital marketer should have

 • Tableau for data insights and visualization (optional)

-Regardless of how great your content is, getting visibility on search engines requires some SEO (search engine optimization) expertise.
+Regardless of how great your content is, getting visibility on search engines requires some SEO expertise.

 Again, not every digital marketer needs to be obsessed with SEO, but understanding the basic skills and concepts is essential.
+Whether you invest in SEO tools and resources for your team or outsource a professional, SEO is critical to the success of any marketing strategy.
 Without quality SEO, content doesn’t get the visibility it deserves, which reduces its ROI.

 Understanding SEO and being able to “bake it into” marketing content is a phenomenal way for digital marketers to multiply their efforts and help their content garner more organic engagement.